Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

         #### Frequent User Goals

         1. As a Frequent User, I want to be able to check if there are any new recipes added.
-        2. As a Frequent User, I want to be able to check which recipes are the most viewed/popular.
+        2. As a Frequent User, I want to be able to check which recipes are the most viewed.

 -   ### Design